vsanse/8085_Emulator/README.md

 <a class="tar_download_link" href="https://github.com/vishu-chaudhary/8085_Emulator/tarball/master">Download this project as a tar.gz file</a>
 # 8085-Emulator by Vishal Sanserwal
 Emulator for 8085 which supports 25 most commonly used commands which are -<br>
-Load and Store - MOV , MVI , LXI , LDA , STA , LHLD , SHLD , STAX , XCHG   <br>
+Load and Store - MOV, MVI, LXI, LDA, STA, LHLD, SHLD, STAX, XCHG   <br>
-Arithmetic - ADD , ADI , SUB , INR , DCR , INX , DCX , DAD , SUI  <br>
+Arithmetic -  ADD, ADI, SUB, INR, DCR, INX, DCX, DAD, SUI <br>
-Logical - CMA , CMP  <br>
+Logical - CMA, CMP  <br>
-Branching - JMP , JC , JNC , JZ , JNZ  <br>
+Branching - JMP, JC, JNC, JZ, JNZ  <br>
 One Additional command SET has been made to set data into valid memory locations (Eg - SET 2500,0A )
 #### Debugger
-Program also has a debugger mode which you can select on the start of program.Currently it has following abilities:
+The program also has a debugger mode which you can select at the start of the program.Currently, it has following abilities:
 <ul>
-  <li><strong>break or b [line Number]</strong>: it will set break point on the given line number .</li>
+  <li><strong>break or b [line Number]</strong>: it will set a breakpoint at the given line number.</li>
-<li><strong>run or r</strong>                : Run the program until it ends or breakoint is encountered.</li>
+<li><strong>run or r</strong>                : Run the program until it ends or a breakpoint is encountered.</li>
 <li><strong>step or s</strong>               :  It will run the program one instruction at a time.</li>
 <li><strong>print or p [address or Register]</strong>: It prints the value of register or memory location for ex:<br>
  <strong>p A </strong>will print the value of register A.<br>
  <strong>p 2500</strong> will print the value at memory location x2500 if any.